-Mitigation Measure Title Mitigation Text Phase Implementati Reporting Schedule Implement ation Party Implement ation Text Implementation Mechanism Impact # Impact Text BIO-MM#8 The Contractor, under the supervision of the Project Biologist will install wildlife-specific exclusion barriers at the edge of the Pre- Installation of wildlife-specific Following Contractor Contractor Following reporting schedule Condition of Design/Build Contract BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status reptiles and amphibian species. construction footprint.
+Mitigation Implementati Reporting Implement Reporting Implement Implementation Measure Title Mitigation Text Phase on Action Schedule ation Party ation Text Mechanism Impact # Impact Text Wildlife Exclusion Fencing The Contractor, under the supervision of the Project Biologist will install wildlife-specific exclusion barriers at the edge of the Construction schedule Contractor Contractor schedule Condition of Design/Build Contract BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status reptiles and amphibian species. construction footprint.
 Exclusion barriers will be made of durable material, regularly maintained, and installed below-grade by the Contractor under the supervision of the Project Biologist.
 Wildlife exclusion fencing will be installed along the outer perimeter of ESAs and ERAs and below-grade (e.g., 6 to 10 inches below-grade).
 The design specifications of the exclusion fencing will be determined through consultation with USFWS and/or CDFW.
 The wildlife exclusion barrier will be monitored, maintained at regular intervals throughout construction, and removed after the completion of major construction activities.
-The Project Biologist will submit a memorandum to the Mitigation Manager to document compliance with this measure. barriers; Memo to Mitigation Manager established by agency permit requirements BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status mammal species.
-BIO-MM#9 Equipment Staging Areas the Project Biologist, Regulatory Specialist Pre- construction, Construction Following reporting schedule established by agency permit requirements Contractor Contractor Following reporting schedule established by agency permit requirements Condition of Design/Build Contract BIO-MM#9 applies to all BIO Impa acts BIO- MM#10 Mono- Filament Thirty days before and during the implementation of ground-disturbing activities, Monitoring and Reporting accordance Project Biologist Project Biologist Monthly or in accordance Design/Build BIO#2 Construction of the Preferred Alternative would disturb the suitable habitat that has potential to support special-status reptile and amphibian species.
+The Project Biologist will submit a memorandum to the Mitigation Manager to document compliance with this measure. barriers; Memo to Mitigation Manager agency permit requirements established by agency permit requirements BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status mammal species.
+BIO-MM#9 Equipment Staging Areas Before the start of ground-disturbing activities, the Project Biologist, Regulatory Specialist (Waters), and Project Botanist will confirm that staging areas for construction equipment are outside areas of sensitive biological resources, including habitat for special-status species, habitats of concern, and wildlife movement corridors, to the extent feasible.
+The Project Biologist, Regulatory Specialist (Waters), and Project Botanist will submit a memorandum to the Mitigation Manager to document compliance with this measure.
+Pre- construction, Construction Monitoring and Reporting Following reporting schedule established by agency permit requirements Contractor Contractor Following reporting schedule established by agency permit requirements Condition of Design/Build Contract BIO-MM#9 applies to all BIO Imp nacts MM#10 Mono- Filament Thirty days before and during the implementation of ground-disturbing activities, Monitoring and Reporting accordance Project Biologist Project Biologist Monthly or in accordance Design/Build BIO#2 Construction of the Preferred Alternative would disturb the suitable habitat that has potential to support special-status reptile and amphibian species.
 Netting the Project Biologist will verify that that the Contractor is not using plastic mono-filament netting (erosion-control matting) or similar Construction with reporting schedule established by with reporting schedule Contract BIO#2 Construction of the Preferred Alternative would disturb suitable habitat that has the potential to support special-status mammal species. material in erosion control materials; acceptable substitutes include coconut coir matting, tackified hydroseeding compounds, rice straw wattles (e.g., Earthsaver wattles: agency permit requirements established by agency permit requirements BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status reptiles and amphibian species. biodegradable, photodegradable, burlap), and other reusable erosion, sediment, and wildlife control systems that may be approved by the regulatory agencies (e.g., ERTEC Environmental Systems products).
-The Project Biologist will submit memoranda to the Mitigation Manager to document compliance with this measure; the memoranda will be submitted monthly or as appropriate throughout project construction.
-BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status mammal species.
+The Project Biologist will submit memoranda to the Mitigation Manager to document compliance with this measure; the memoranda will be submitted monthly or as appropriate throughout project construction. . squii ciricilo BIO#6 Project impact from the Preferred Alternative would permanently impact suitable habitat that has the potential to support special-status mammal species.